ComsKeaneDev/nav-si/README.md

 # Overview

----

 NAV-SI is an AI-based mobile app that performs object and text detection to enhance micro-navigation and environmental awareness for (particularly blind or visually impaired) users.
 NAV-SI runs in real-time, on-device, and through voice control.
-- Tasks (with the ability to detect all in surrounding or specified):
+- Tasks (with the ability to detect everything in surroundings or to specify a detection target):
-  - object detection (labeled bounding boxes + position & color information)
+  - object detection - labeled bounding boxes UI, positional & color information
-  - text detection (position information (for specific text only))
+  - text detection - positional information (for specific target text only)

-# Project Structure (in progress)
+# Initial Project Structure Proposal

----

 ```text
 lib/